MarcosFlavioGS/Libft/README.md

 >Your functions will need to present the same prototype and behaviors as the originals.
 Your functions’ names must be prefixed by “ft_”.
 For instance strlen becomes >ft_strlen.

 <p align="center">• isalpha • isdigit • isalnum • isascii • isprint • strlen • memset • bzero • memcpy • memmove • strlcpy • strlcat • toupper • tolower • strchr • strrchr • strncmp • memchr • memcmp • strnstr • atoi • calloc • strdup</p>

+  ## Part 2

+>In this second part, you must code a set of functions that are either not included in the libc, or included in a different form.
+>Some of these functions can be useful to write Part 1’s functions.

+<p align="center">• substr • strjoin • strtrim • split • itoa • strmapi • striteri • putchar_fd • putstr_fd • putendl_fd • putnbr_fd</p>

+## Bonus

+>In this Bonus part, you must code a set of functions that are useful to manipulate lists.

+<p align="center">• lstnew • lstadd_front • lstsize • lstlast • lstadd_back • lstdelone • lstclear • lstiter • lstmap</p>